karlrees/docker_bedrockserver/README.md

 mkdir /path/to/mcdata
 ```

-3. Give this new folder permissions whereby it is accessible to the user under which the server will run in the docker container.  *I believe you can safely skip this step on Windows, though I haven't tested thoroughly.*
+3. Give this new folder permissions whereby it is accessible to the user under which the server will run in the docker container.

 In Linux, there are a number of ways to do this.
 The easiest and most nuclear option would be: